Embedded IoT Connectivity: Seizing the IoT Opportunity

 Like any advanced technology, module and SIM bundled solutions require considerations.
 You must ensure that the embedded IoT connectivity solution you choose allows you to:

-Telit’s new line of embedded connectivity modules is conceived to enable device deployment with out-of-the-box connectivity to:
+Telit Cinterion’s embedded connectivity modules is conceived to enable device deployment with out-of-the-box connectivity to:

 These IoT enablement solutions include an option to work with or without a SIM socket.
-They support ultrathin, small footprint SIM chips for chip-on-module functionality and the ability to add and manage new profiles.
+They support ultrathin, small-footprint SIM chips for chip-on-module functionality and the ability to add and manage new profiles.
 These features, which make embedded connectivity solutions attractive, are often pitched as a box checked by connectivity providers.

 It is crucial to verify if the scope and ease of use are adequate for your technical and business plans.
 It’s easy for a provider to claim having embedded SIM (eSIM)/eUICC, iSIM and multi-IMSI support.
 However, combining these technologies and capabilities into usable solutions is challenging.